• Skip to main content

 Easy Blueberry Cobbler with Grand Marnier | The Foodie Eats

-There are few desserts as easy as cobbler.
-But don't be fooled... even though this is an easy blueberry cobbler, you (and anyone you serve it to) will rave about it - for two reasons: the crust and the booze!
+Few desserts are as easy as cobbler.
+But don't be fooled—even though this is an easy blueberry cobbler, you (and anyone you serve it to) will rave about it—for two reasons: the crust and the booze!

 Speaking of booze... the Grand Marnier is what takes this cobbler to the next level.
-If you're not familiar with it, Grand Marnier is a top-shelf orange-flavored liqueur.
+If you're unfamiliar with it, Grand Marnier is a top-shelf orange-flavored liqueur.
 It adds a depth of flavor to the blueberries and keeps them from becoming overly sweet.

 Easy Blueberry Cobbler with Grand Marnier | The Foodie Eats